-The most beautiful overnight stay high above the Engadine, the most breathtaking view over the valley and - the highest possible enjoyment of art.
-Yes, on Muottas Muragl you can also expect real superlatives in terms of culture.
-Whether in terms of culinary creations, hiking on the Philosopher's Path or strolling along the Senda d'Inspiraziun art trail.
+The most beautiful overnight stay high above the Engadin, the most breathtaking view over the valley and the highest possible enjoyment of art.
+On Muottas Muragl you can expect real superlatives in terms of culture.
+Be it in culinary creations, hiking on the Philosophers' Trail or strolling along the Senda d'Inspiraziun Art Trail.

-Take a walk on the Muottas Muragl art mountain and discover the unique glass sculptures by Douglas Mandry, which the Swiss artist created as part of the "Gravity Flow" project.
-The project takes the phenomenon of glacier melt in Switzerland as its starting point: various 3D scans of ice blocks, glacier slabs and ice structures of the Rhone glacier were cast in glass and made into physical sculptures by hand.
-The result is a formation of large "ice rocks" made of glass, which are intended to make both the fragility and the permanent, erratic state visible.
-The material glass thereby thematises the change of materiality - glass that is initially liquid and finally remains in a solid state.
-A unique project in what is probably the most beautiful art gallery, namely the magnificent nature at 2,456 metres.
+From autumn 2022 to the end of summer 2023, the unique glass sculptures by Douglas Mandry, which the Swiss artist created as part of the «Gravity Flow» project, were exhibited on the Muottas Muragl art mountain.
+The project commences the phenomenon of glacial thawing in Switzerland.
+Various 3D scans of ice blocks, glacial slabs and ice structures of the Rhone Glacier were cast in glass and formed into physical sculptures by hand.
+The result is a formation of large «ice rocks» made of glass, intending to show both fragility and the permanent altering state of glaciers.
+Using glass as a medium aids to address the theme of the change in materiality - as glass is initially liquid and ultimately remains in a solid state.

-"These mountains.
+«These mountains.
 These lakes.
-This light!", the famous philosopher Friederich Nietzsche once said about the Engadine.
-And this light is particularly beautiful to see up here on Muottas Muragl in all its shades: Whether as a soft light early in the morning, as a glistening sun in the middle of the day or in the interplay with shadows and clouds in the sky.
-The spectacle of the sun here at 2,456 metres is always spectacular.
+This light.», the famous philosopher Friederich Nietzsche once said about the Engadin.
+And this light is particularly beautiful to see up here on Muottas Muragl in all its shades: whether as a soft light early in the morning, as a glistening sun in the middle of the day or in the interplay with shadows and clouds in the sky.
+The spectacle of the sun here at 2456 metres is always an amazement.

 Artist: Timo Lindner, 2007

-"Il Guot" is a unique work of art created by Timo Lindner for the 100th anniversary of the Muottas Muragl funicular railway.
-The drop made of natural stone, mortar and a white marble coating symbolises the whole world of water - from rain to ice to snow.
-The work of art is typical of Lindner's oeuvre, whose works are reduced and archaic and present the supposedly everyday in a surprising way.
+«Il Guot» is a unique work of art created by Timo Lindner to mark the 100th anniversary of the Muottas Muragl funicular railway.
+The drop is made of natural stone, mortar and a white marble coating.
+This sculpture symbolises water in all its various forms, from rain to ice to snow.
+It is typical of Lindner‘s work, to be simplified and presented in an archaic manner, in order to depict everyday things in a unique and surprising way.

 Artist: Curdin Niggli, 2007

-The iron sculpture "Cruscheda" was given to Engadin St. Moritz Mountains by the municipality of Samedan as a gift for the 100th anniversary of the Muottas Muragl funicular railway.
-Only one track and yet it is possible for the two carriages to cross.
-Thanks to the will to make the impossible possible and an extraordinary pioneering spirit, Graubünden's first tourist scenic railway went into operation on 9 August 1907.
-A length of 2,201 metres and an incline of 56 percent were mastered during construction at an altitude of 2,456 metres.
+The «Cruscheda» iron sculpture was a gift from the municipality of Samedan to Engadin St. Moritz Mountains to mark the 100th anniversary of the Muottas Muragl funicular railway.
+With just one railway track, it was made possible for the two carriages to pass each other.
+Thanks to the determination to make the impossible possible as well as the extraordinary pioneering spirit, Grison’s first tourist scenic railway went into operation on the 9th of August 1907.
+During construction a length of 2201 metres and a gradient of 56 percent were mastered in order to reach an altitude of 2456 metres.